Local energy for Selsey and Sidlesham

 How We Serve Local Communities

-Surplus income generated by the solar farm, after operating and finance costs and reserves, is used to support Ferry Farm Community Solar’s community purpose.
-Since 2016, Ferry Farm Community Solar has been contributing around £40,000 per year to a community grant fund which supports community organisations and projects in Selsey and Sidlesham and an energy and fuel poverty advice service which supports local households struggling to pay they bills.
-It has also helped fund energy efficiency measures for local community buildings.
-It is expected to generate around £2million for the local community over the solar farm’s 30 year lifetime.
+Surplus income generated by the solar farm, after operating and finance costs and reserves, is used to support Ferry Farm Community Solar’s community purpose and since 2016 we have supported an energy and fuel poverty advice service which supports local households struggling to pay their bills, provided over £85,000 of funding to support community projects in Selsey and Sidlesham via a community grant scheme and helped fund energy efficiency measures for local community buildings.

 Ferry Farm Community Solar Limited